pull-vert/aio/README.md

 ## License
 AIO is Open Source Software released under the [GNU General Public License v2.0](https://www.gnu.org/licenses/gpl-2.0.html) and is subject to the [Classpath Exception](https://www.gnu.org/software/classpath/license.html).

-This Classpath Exception on GPL2 allow you to include a dependency on AIO in your library, regardless of its license terms.
+This Classpath Exception of GPL2 allow you to include a dependency on AIO in your library, regardless of your library's license.